 As part of Congregational Care, free soft blankets are available for any seriously ill child or a child who has lost a parent or sibling.
 Call Patti Schmitz at 467-6379 or Renee Starnes at 359-7770 ext.
 37 or firstname.lastname@example.org.

-Did you know that when shopping Amazon they will make a donation to Saxe Gotha that will go towards Debt Free in Three, with no additional cost to you?
+Did you know that when shopping Amazon, they will make a donation to Saxe Gotha with no additional cost to you?
 The only requirement is to go through smile.amazon.com instead of Amazon.com and choose Saxe Gotha as your charity of choice.
 AmazonSmile is the same Amazon you know.
 Same products, same prices, same service, but with each purchase you help reduce the debt.

 Lexington One Backpack Program: